zhangzheheng12345/Lightest/README.md

 make -s
 ```

-Then you'll got these files:
+Then you'll get these files:

 ```
 build/test/LightestCoreTest